Ripazhakgggdkp/lotus-jewel-client/README.md

 Similarly, `http_get("http://localhost:25565/vibrate/0.3")` will command all Intiface registered devices to start vibrating at intensity 0.3.

 ## Limitations
-Vibration cutoff duration is not configurable.
+Vibration auto stop duration is not configurable.